 Veritas Flex and Access appliances with multi-cloud flexibility, advance data protection for optimal business outcomes

-HIMSS 2018 – LONDON, March 6, 2018 – Veritas Technologies today unveiled two new technology appliances enabling a software-defined storage approach to data management from on-premises to the multi-cloud for the backup and recovery of data—including protected healthcare data and life-saving information.
+HIMSS 2018 – LAS VEGAS, March 6, 2018 – Veritas Technologies today unveiled two new technology appliances enabling a software-defined storage approach to data management and cost-effective storage from on-premises to the multi-cloud for the backup and recovery of data—including protected healthcare data and life-saving information.

 In an easy-to-consume form factor, the Veritas Flex Appliance and Veritas Access Appliance are turnkey data management solutions that enable the quick deployment of infrastructure that consolidates multiple data protection offerings, reducing complexity and costs.